vponnam/platform-handy/Azure-blobstore-migration/README.md

 3. Make sure the above `properties.cc` section, commented nfs's static_ip and instances are the only changes.
 4. If yes, it's safe to execute `bosh deploy` command.

 ###### Note: If bosh complains about nfs_server's `instances` property, you have to uncomment it and change the value to `0` instead of 1, in order to deploy the changes.
-Please also make sure the data exists in the temporary VM's attached disk from snapshot before because changing instances count to 0 will delete nfs_vm.
+Please also make sure the data exists in the temporary VM's attached disk from snapshot before deploy because changing instances count to 0 will delete nfs_vm.

 [Azure Fog reference](https://docs.cloudfoundry.org/deploying/common/cc-blobstore-config.html#fog-azure)